Shuyib/tool_calling_api/README.md

     * Customer Support Automation: Enables customer support teams to quickly send airtime or messages to clients using natural language commands, improving efficiency and response times.
     * Marketing Campaigns: Facilitates the automation of promotional messages and airtime rewards to customers, enhancing engagement and retention.
     * Emergency Notifications: Allows rapid dissemination of urgent alerts and notifications to a large number of recipients using simple prompts.
     * Educational Tools: Provides a practical example for teaching how to integrate APIs with natural language processing, which can be beneficial for coding bootcamps and workshops.
+    * Multilingual Support: Supports multiple languages when sending messages and airtime, making it accessible to a diverse range of users.
+Testing for Arabic, French, English and Portuguese.

+## Limitations
+- The project is limited to sending airtime, searching for news, and messages using the Africa's Talking API.
+The functionality can be expanded to include other APIs and services.

+- The jailbreaking of the LLMS is a limitation.
+The LLMS are not perfect and can be manipulated to produce harmful outputs.
+This can be mitigated by using a secure environment and monitoring the outputs for any malicious content.
+However, the Best of N technique and prefix injection were effective in changing model behavior.

+- A small number of test cases were used to test the project.
+More test cases can be added to cover a wider range of scenarios and edge cases.

 ## Contributing
 Contributions are welcome.
 If you would like to contribute to the project, you can fork the repository, create a new branch, make your changes and then create a pull request.